 3. Configure Context-Based Network Visibility

-Configure Contextual Rules: This step aggregates raw traffic data with contextual insights such as:
+Configure Contextual Rules: This step aggregates raw traffic flow data along with contextual insights such as:

 - Authentication requests by users.